dadr/Mac-Sync/README.md

 if you give no arguments or the help argument it show the  usage line.
 I hardcoded "pix" to work with my photos library, but alternately, you can give it a directory as an argument instead of pix and it work from there instead.

 If you add the argument to be verbose then it tells you each file from which it removes a resource fork.

+Finally, the script will show you which directory it will scan and remove forks from, then wait 3 seconds before actually doing that.
+If things look wrong, this is intended to give you a chance to `^C` out of the command before mayhem ensues.